gabehollombe-aws/step-functions-workshop/website/content/_index.md

 With our new version deployed, each data checking step will now pass its whole input to its output as well as adding the data checking result to a new property in its output, too.
 Let’s retry another execution to see how things go.

-1. Back in the Step Functions web console, click ‘New Execution’
+Step 1.
+Back in the Step Functions web console, click ‘New Execution’

-2. Leave the input the same as before and click ‘Start execution’.
+Step 2.
+Leave the input the same as before and click ‘Start execution’.
 This time, you should see the execution succeed.

-3. Click on the Check Address state in the visualization section and expand the Input and Output nodes on the right.
+Step 3.
+Click on the Check Address state in the visualization section and expand the Input and Output nodes on the right.

 Notice how the Check Name state kept our original input and appended its results inside of `$.checks.name` and how our Check Address took that output as its input and appended its own address check result inside of `$.checks.address`.
 That’s the power of `ResultPath` at work!